openx/mobile-ios-sdk-doc/info/ios-sdk-getting-started.md

 To get started with the OpenX Mobile iOS SDK, make sure you meet the following requirements:

--   iOS versions later than 8 for your deployment target.
+-   iOS version 8 or newer for your deployment target.
 Users on these versions will get ads.
 Beta versions are not supported.
--   Xcode versions 9 and later.
+-   Xcode versions 9 or later.
 Beta versions are not supported.
 -   For display ads, the ad unit ID and OpenX delivery domain provided by OpenX.
 -   For video ads, including opt-in and 300x250 video, the ad unit ID and OpenX delivery domain provided by OpenX.